• Skip to main content

 Cluster sampling is a method of selecting respondents that involves selecting groups rather than individual units of the target population.
 The groups might be pre-existing, such as people in specific zip codes or students belonging to an academic year.

 Cluster sampling is commonly used when it is difficult or impossible to obtain information about individual members of the target population.
-For example, if you want to study the well-being of high school students, but you are only able to gather data about their schools, cluster sampling would be appropriate for your research.
+For example, if you want to study the well-being of high school students but can only gather data about their schools, cluster sampling would be appropriate for your research.

 • Non-probability sampling methods

-In this case, it’s important to make sure that your sample is representative of the larger group that you’re trying to represent.
+In this case, it’s important to ensure that your sample represents the larger group you’re trying to represent.
 You want your sample to be as diverse and varied as possible so that the results of your study can be generalized to the larger group.

 • Quota sampling